 Over cinching is uncomfortable and even damaging to a horse.
 A too-tight cinch can restrict breathing, making your horse both uncomfortable as well as affecting his endurance.
 It is often caused by a poorly fitted saddle that slips or has too much padding under it to try to make it fit better. (see Saddle Fit see Saddle Pads)

-We certainly don’ t know everything.
-Please share your expertise and experiences.
+We certainly don’t know everything.
+Please share your expertise.
 Comment on what is already written or Suggest a Category and Educate us about it.
 Grow Horse-Pros.com©